ucdavis/HPC-Clusters/content/posts/about_farm.md

 Farm is an evolving cluster that changes and grows to meet the current needs of researchers, and has undergone three phases, with Farm III as the most recent evolution.

-Farm III consists of 32 parallel nodes with 64 CPUs and 256GB RAM each, plus 17 "bigmem" nodes with 96 CPUs and 1TB RAM each.
+Farm III consists of 32 parallel nodes with up to 64 CPUs and 256GB RAM each in low2/med2/high2, plus 17 "bigmem" nodes with up to 96 CPUs and
+1TB RAM each in the bml/bmm/bmh queue.
 All Farm III bigmem and newer parallel nodes and storage are on EDR/100Gbit interconnects.
 Older parallel nodes and storage are on FDR/55Gbit.

-Farm II consists of 95 parallel nodes with 24 CPUs and 64GB RAM each, plus 9 "bigmem" nodes with 64 CPUs and 512GB RAM each, and 1 additional node with 96 CPUs and 1TB RAM.
+Farm II consists of 95 parallel nodes with 24 CPUs and 64GB RAM each in low/med/high, plus 9 "bigmem" nodes with 64 CPUs and 512GB RAM each in the bigmeml/bigmemm/bigmemh queues, and 1 additional node with 96 CPUs and 1TB RAM.
 Farm II nodes are on QDR/32Gbit interconnects.

 Hardware from both Farm II and Farm III are still in service; Farm I has been decommissioned as of 2014.